tlepple/iceberg-intro-workshop/README.md

 ---

-This image overview from Starburst.io is really good.
+This image from Starburst.io is really good.

 ---
 ![](./images/Iceberg.gif)